-requirements in a given occupational area

-- remove the requirement that Learners complete a minimum number of placement hours, permitting centres flexibility to support Learners' progress outside of the work placement provided they demonstrate competence - require that centres do still record placement hours in the manner they otherwise would for the relevant qualification - encourage centres to use available flexibilities to capture evidence for Learners' portfolios or from observations - working with employers to plan for placements.
-Centres to have a strategy in place for reducing the risk and following local protocols - consider block placements rather than weekly especially for second year Learners - assessors/teachers/tutors to prioritise observations during visits and make use of outdoor environments to minimise risk especially in Childcare - creating a bubble by using a single assessor/teacher/tutor for each setting rather than by Learner, which limits the risk and allows assessors/teachers/tutors to see more Learners during visit.
+requirements in a given occupational area • remove the requirement that Learners complete a minimum number of placement hours, permitting centres flexibility to support Learners' progress outside of the work placement provided they demonstrate competence The adaptations below apply to work-based learning qualifications requiring the proof of competence in Healthcare, Health & Social Care, Adult Care, Early Years and Children and Young People's Workforce: Observations • require that centres do still record placement hours in the manner they otherwise would for the relevant qualification encourage centres to use available flexibilities to capture evidence for Learners' portfolios or from Skills-based competencies must include direct observation of the Learner's performance as the main source of evidence and assessment method.
+This must only be carried out by a centre based assessor, where it is deemed safe and appropriate following a robust COVID-19 risk assessment process, which takes into account all relevant and current guidance and national/local directives. • observations working with employers to plan for placements.
+Centres to have a strategy in place for reducing the risk and following local protocols Where it is not safe to gain direct observation of performance by the assessor, the following approaches should be considered - a combination should be used to create a robust triangulation of performance-based evidence for the Learner. • consider block placements rather than weekly especially for second year Learners assessors/teachers/tutors to prioritise observations Expert Witness Testimony (EWT) The use of an Expert Witness is permitted to undertake and provide observations of performance of the Learner if an observation by a qualified assessor cannot be completed. during visits and make use of outdoor environments to minimise risk especially in Childcare An Expert Witness must: have a working knowledge of the units for which they are providing Expert Witness Testimony • creating a bubble by using a single assessor/teacher/tutor for each setting rather than by Learner, which limits the risk and allows assessors/teachers/tutors to see more Learners during visit. be occupationally competent in their area for which they are providing Expert Witness Testimony